rdm1234/SharpStartupTasks/Readme.md

 // Also using typeof(...) for assembley as first param
 ```

 <a name="AddFromAssembleyTypesThenOrdered">5.
-To add tasks from assembley except some which are added be added later in strict order:</a>
+To add tasks from assembley except some which are added later in strict order:</a>
 ```C#
 services.AddStartupTasksFromAssembleyThenOrdered<SomeStartupDependentService>(
     typeof(MustRunAfterAllSeparetedStartupTask),